Inside Teyana Taylor and Iman Shumpert's Dream Team Love Story - E! Online

 That being said, Shumpert continued, "Her fans are more mad about it than I am.
 I'm a ball player, but that's her field.
 That's what she does.
 Me personally, I don't plan on taking any action but I don't know about her."
 (Ultimately nothing came of it and Shumpert issued a statement a few days later relaying that he didn't appreciate a headline being made out of a couple of minutes of literal "locker room talk after a great team win."

-That great win, meanwhile, had come with the Cleveland Cavaliers, where Shumpert was traded to in January 2015.
+That great win, meanwhile, had come with the Cleveland Cavaliers, where Shumpert landed after a January 2015 trade.

 Going from the 5-32 Knicks to the LeBron James-led Cavs would lead to the most winning stretch of his NBA career—and his personal life was shaping up rather nicely as well.